slaclab/pydm/docs/source/widgets/curve_editor.rst

     The width of each bar rendered on the plot.
 Will default to 1 if not set.

 * Upper Limit
     Can be set to a number.
-Any bar which exceeds this number will be drawn in the alternate threshold color.
+Any bar which exceeds this number will be drawn in the alternate limit color.
 Useful to draw attention to bars exceeding an expected upper limit.

 * Lower Limit